-If you’ve ever wondered about indoor growing and how to get into it, then you’ve come to the right place.
+If you’ve ever wondered about growing hydroponic produce and how to get into it, then you’ve come to the right place.
 We wanted to bring you a case study that describes not just the present day farm operations, but one that takes you to the very beginning.
 The beginning of starting a business and becoming a farmer.
 The beginning of a thought.

 Many of us have dreamt about working for ourselves or starting from scratch and creating something special or being known as an expert in a particular industry or craft.
 But when the excitement wears off, even though we’re eager to get started, there are so many questions looming in our heads and it is often difficult to sort them out.